TumbleWede/Val/docs/introduction.md

 ```
 Now, all we have to do is change the value of `num`, and `label.Text` will automatically update through the `on` method.

-Although code this small may not demand the use of a state container library like Val, synchronizing values with displays in large codebases can quickly become messy.
-Luckily, state container libraries like Val make this synchronization much more manageable.
+Although code this small may not demand the use of a state management library like Val, synchronizing values with displays in large codebases can quickly become messy.
+Luckily, state management libraries like Val make this synchronization much more manageable.

 In the next pages, I will talk more about how to use the features of Val.